onramper/small-open-datasets/README.md

 ## Dataset list
 - [Currency Icons](./currency-icons): Icons for all circulating currencies in the world, generated from Wikipedia data
-- [Country name to iso code converter](./countryName2isoCode): A simple web utility to mass convert country names to their equivalent ISO3166 codes
+- [Country Name to ISO Code Converter](./country-name-to-iso-code): A simple web utility to mass convert country names to their equivalent ISO3166 codes
+- [ISO 3166 Alpha Code Converter](./iso3166-alpha-converter): Converts between alpha2 ('us') and alpha3 ('USA') ISO 3166 country codes

 ## Why use this package
 There are tons of projects on the internet that also provide this same data, however I haven't been able to find any project that checks all these boxes: